 The police play an essential role in making our schools and communities safer.
 The police investigate incidents in accordance with the protocol developed with the local School Board.
-These protocols are based on a provincial model that was revised in 2011 by the Ministry of Community Safety and Correctional Services and the Ministry of Education.
+These protocols are based on the Provincial Model for a Local Police/School Board Protocol, 2015, developed by the Ministry of Community Safety and Correctional Services and the Ministry of Education. a provincial model that was revised in 2011 by the Ministry of Community Safety and Correctional Services and the Ministry of Education.